 While I could fill several posts with the things we learned about the Forum and Palatine, I will cut to the chase here and tell you about visiting the Colosseum and the thrill of getting into the parts of it that are off-limits to the regular visitor.

-Following that rush, we headed down under the stadium.
+Following that rush, we headed down under the stadium to the Colosseum dungeons.
 It’s easy imagine the gladiators following the same paths, listening to the roars of crowds and animals and smelling the stench of blood, sweat, manure, as they readied for battle.
 The feeling was not unlike what you see in behind-the-scenes shots of footballers loosening up prior to heading out to the pitch under the gaze of thousands of spectators.

 After the underground, we took the lift to the almost-top of the Colosseum.
 There is a set of stairs that goes up even farther than most tourists are allowed.
 This upper section is where one gets the full near-aerial view of the expanse of the stadium and its ruins.
 It’s where you take photographs like this one.